blocklet/create-blocklet/packages/create-app/templates/react-gun-dapp/blocklet.md

-# template-react
+# template-react-gun

-A react template for creating a new blocklet project.
+A react gun for creating a new blocklet project.